"The end justiϕ's the means."

 - Aborted Arc: Remember how the Delta belt gave its users permanent superpowers even when untransformed?
 Neither did the writer!

-- Alternate Continuity: The Movie, which poses the question "What If? the Orphenochs did rule the world?"
+- Alternate Continuity: The Movie, which poses the question "What If? the Orphnochs did rule the world?"

-- Always Chaotic Evil: Notably subverted: Orphenochs aren't evil by default.
-Smart Brain is the true evil of the series and the Orphenochs have little choice in the matter, as Orphenochs who refuse to do as Smart Brain orders are marked for death or tricked into serving them.
+- Always Chaotic Evil: Notably subverted: Orphnochs aren't evil by default.
+Smart Brain is the true evil of the series and the Orphnochs have little choice in the matter, as Orphnochs who refuse to do as Smart Brain orders are marked for death or tricked into serving them.

 - Anyone Can Die: Doesn't mean they necessarily stay that way, though